Nimus-oes/react-world-ranks/README.md

 }
 ```

-- For text-based sorting (name and region), the function uses localeCompare() on the localized fields localizedName and localizedRegion to sort according to the selected language.
+- For text-based sorting (name and region), the function uses `localeCompare()` on the translated values (`localizedName`, `localizedRegion`) to ensure language-aware sorting.

-- For numeric sorting (population and area), the original values are used for sorting accuracy.
-However, the displayed values in the UI use the localized formats (localizedPopulation, localizedArea) to match the user’s locale.
+- For numeric sorting (population and area), raw numeric values are used for accuracy, while displaying the localized formats (`localizedPopulation`, `localizedArea`) in the UI.